JeremySpence272/coffee-store/README.md

 # Coffee Store Application

-A full-stack e-commerce application for a coffee store with product management, Stripe payment integration, and order history.
+A modern e-commerce application for a coffee store with product management, Stripe payment integration, and order history tracking.

-## Features

-- 🛒 Display coffee products with pricing
-- 💳 Process payments through Stripe
-- 👨‍💼 Admin panel for product management (add, edit, delete products)
-- 📊 View order history
-- 🌟 Responsive design

-## Tech Stack

-### Frontend

-- Next.js
-- React
-- TypeScript
-- Tailwind CSS
-- shadcn/ui components

-### Backend

-- Flask (Python)
-- Stripe API for payment processing

-## Setup and Installation
+## Setup Instructions

 ### Prerequisites